 The first project with the Buckeye Class of middle-school boys was a sculptural project we called a Sun Column.
 We used fine motor skills create a vibrant, wild layered assemblage of paper and found materials that had been painted with texture rollers and stamps dipped in gold ink.
 It was then adorned with texture rubbings and drawings, fringe-cut paper, cut and glued ribbons, and twisted gold pipe cleaners.
 This project helped me assess each artist’s needs and abilities, but most of all, it was fun.

+There are no photos with those IDs or post 9434 does not have any attached images!
 We are now sculpting figures.The first step was making an armature out of pipe cleaners, and covering that with a foil skin.
 The next step will be paper mache.

 The first project with Oak Hill Prep was a collaborative group project to exhibit at their school art show.
 I gessoed a wood puzzle and gave each student several random puzzle pieces.
 After discussing and looking at line art patterns, we each drew our own patterns on these pieces.
 Next, we traded pieces back and both adding our own touches so that most pieces became the creation of multiple artists.
 We also stamped (and one artist even added his fingerprints) to the pieces.
 Finally, the artists reassembled the puzzle, and we were able to see our collaborative drawing for the first time, with surprising results.
 I then glued the puzzle permanently together.

+There are no photos with those IDs or post 9434 does not have any attached images!
 We have now begun looking at the work of M.C.
 Esher.
 We discussed how his tessellation images fit together like puzzle pieces, and we colored some of his tessellation designs using complementary colors schemes.
 Very soon we will be making our very own tessellation designs!